hilalb-sahin/puzzleSolver-cpp/README.md

 "0**0**50-2"
 ```

 Print statements have been added to showcase the solving process.
-Use this program to work on solvable boards and understand the solving steps.